dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 * The Command Bar recommendation actions now support dbt Core v1.0 commands.
 For example, you now see "build" and the "--select" argument.
 * Created and Finished times for runs now use localized timestamps.
-* The scheduler now shows blocked time for a run, which pinpoints the time a job is unable to run, such as waiting for a previous job to finish.
+* The scheduler now shows blocked time for a run.

 ## dbt Cloud v1.1.43 (January 19th, 2022)